 How many hours and how many cases am I expected to handle?
 As a guideline, each attorney is expected to perform a minimum of 20 hours of pro bono legal work per year and required to report hours to The Florida Bar OR may contribute ("buy in") $350.00 to your local Legal Aid agency.
 A firm may seek to complete their firm hours through "Collective Satisfaction" which allows the hours of one or more attorneys to be reported as a whole.
 Please contact firstname.lastname@example.org for further information on the reporting requirements for individuals or on how to become a 100% Law Firm project.

 I volunteer at a school or donate to several charities.
 Does that qualify as pro bono?
 The aspirational goal is to contribute at least 20 hours of pro bono legal services or contribute $350.00 annually to a Legal Aid organization.
 General community service such as tutoring or serving on a board is commendable; however, only legal work performed for an income eligible client or organization satisfies the pro bono requirement.

 I am not currently practicing law and have no office or staff.
 How can I help?
 Attorneys who are not actively practicing law but are licensed and in good standing are still able to assist by making phone calls or writing letters which may be of great importance to clients.
-Alternatively, you may assist in areas requiring minimal to limited representation such as client intake, pro se clinics, legal hotline, special projects, training, cases referral, mentoring and co-counsel so long as under the supervision of a Legal Aid attorney.
+Additionally, you may assist in areas requiring minimal to limited representation such as client intake, pro se clinics, legal hotline, special projects, training, cases referral, mentoring and co-counsel so long as under the supervision of a Legal Aid attorney.
 If you are licensed and want to perform pro bono services in small chunks of time please email firstname.lastname@example.org.